awsdocs/amazon-s3-userguide/doc_source/get-request-ids.md

 ### Using the SDK for Ruby to obtain request IDs<a name="ruby-request-id"></a>

-You can get your request IDs by using either the AWS SDK for Ruby \- Version 1, Version 2, or Version 3\.
+You can get your request IDs using the SDK for Ruby Versions 1, 2, or 3\.
 + **Using the SDK for Ruby \- Version 1**– You can enable HTTP wire logging globally with the following line of code\.

   ```